Event data recorder: NHTSA ruling

 From 1998 to 2001, the National Highway Traffic Safety Administration (NHTSA) sponsored a working group specifically tasked with the study of EDRs.
 After years of evaluation, NHTSA released a formal Notice of Proposed Rulemaking in 2004.
 This notice declared NHTSA's intent to standardize EDRs.
 It was not until August 2006 that NHTSA released its final ruling (49 CFR Part 563).
 The ruling was lengthy (207 pages), consisting of not only definitions and mandatory EDR standards, but also acted as a formal reply to the dozens of petitions received by NHTSA after the 2004 notice.

 Since there was already an overwhelming trend for voluntary EDR installation, the ruling did not require manufacturers to install EDRs in vehicles produced for North America.
 Based on its analysis, NHTSA estimated that by 2010, over 85% of vehicles would already have EDRs installed in them, but warned that if the trend did not continue, the agency would revisit their decision and possibly make installation a requirement.

-The mandate did, however, provide a minimum standard for the type of data that EDRs would be required to record: at least 15 types of crash data.
-Some of the required crash data include pre-crash speed, engine throttle, brake use, measured changes in forward velocity (Delta-V), driver safety belt use, airbag warning lamp status and airbag deployment times.
+The mandate did, however, provide a minimum standard for the type of data that EDRs would be required to record, consisting of at least 15 types of crash data, including pre-crash speed, engine throttle, brake use, measured changes in forward velocity (Delta-V), driver safety belt use, airbag warning lamp status and airbag deployment times.

-In addition to the required data, NHTSA also set standards for 30 other types of data if EDRs were voluntarily configured to record them.
+In addition to the required data, NHTSA also set standards for 30 other types of data to be recorded if EDRs were voluntarily configured.
 For example, if a manufacturer configured an EDR to record engine RPMs or ABS activity, then the EDR would have to record 5 seconds of those pre-crash data in half-second increments.

 Besides the requirement that all data be able to survive a 30 mph barrier crash and be measured with defined precision, NHTSA also required that all manufacturers make their EDR data publicly available.
 As of October 2009, only General Motors, Ford and Daimler Chrysler had released their EDR data to be publicly read.

-In the August 2006 ruling, NHTSA set a time table for all vehicle manufacturers to be in compliance with the new EDR standards.
+In the August 2006 ruling, NHTSA set a timetable for all vehicle manufacturers to be in compliance with the new EDR standards.
 The compliance date was originally set for all vehicles manufactured after September 1, 2010.
 But in 2008, NHTSA pushed the date back to September 1, 2012.
 In 2014, it was working on another rule update to give vehicle manufacturers until September 1, 2014, but that rule was never issued.

-EDR needs for ADAS
+EDR Needs for ADAS

-In 2020, an NTSB communication recall that ADAS system could collect information useful for crash analysis and risk assessment, but that federal regulators failed to standardize it.
+In 2020, an NTSB communication revealed that an ADAS system could collect information useful for crash analysis and risk assessment, but that federal regulators failed to standardize it.